 Congratulations to the seven outstanding researchers winning proof-of-concept funding through the XLerator Network’s I2P Grant Program!

 Out of 55 pre-applications, 10 were invited to submit full proposals and make a live presentation in front of the EAC.
 Out of 10 finalists, 5 PI's were male and 5 female.
 Two finalists represented institutions that are not officially a part of the university consortium on this grant (came from referrals by INBRE's).
-As a result of rigorous review and scoring by EAC members, based on various criteria, from description of unmet need, to market size, to competitive landscape, to IP status, to regulatory and reimbursement, to development milestones, to personnel, 7 best-scored applications were selected for funding recommendations.
+As a result of rigorous review and scoring by EAC members, based on various criteria, from description of unmet need, to market size, to competitive landscape, to IP status, to regulatory and reimbursement, to development milestones, to personnel, 7 best-scored applications were selected for funding.

 These are the winning projects:

 Dr. Yao from Clemson University (South Carolina) is developing a re-designed medical device for the surgical treatment of hyperkyphosis and early-onset scoliosis that has the potential to lower complication rates and enhance deformity correction using a paradigm-shifting procedure to manipulate the thorax to reposition the spine.